 Cons you may want to weigh include:

 The best flooring option comes down to your budget, lifestyle, preferences and priorities.
 Both laminate and vinyl options are cost-effective, stylish alternatives to hardwood and other natural flooring choices.
-Cost is relatively comparable between the flooring materials — you can find vinyl pricing lower than laminate and vice-versa depending on style and quality level.
+Cost is relatively comparable between these two flooring materials — you can find vinyl pricing lower than laminate and vice-versa, depending on style and quality level.

-If moisture isn’t a factor, and if it is paramount that your floors are comfortable and believably look and feel like the texture of natural hardwood, laminate may be an excellent choice for you.
+If your lifestyle and household require waterproof flooring that stands up against continuous wear and tear, you might find vinyl to be the most suitable.
+If moisture isn’t a factor and it’s paramount that your floors are comfortable and believably look and feel like the texture of natural hardwood, laminate may be an excellent choice for you.

-Are you ready to dive into your flooring project, or do you need a little help making final selections?
+Whether you’re ready to dive into your flooring project or need a little help making final selections, Metro Flooring Contractors is here for you.
 Serving homes and businesses in Virginia, Maryland and Washington, D.C., the experts at Metro Flooring Contractors are ready to answer all your flooring questions.